gnamithan/cse15l-lab-reports/lab-report-1-week-2.md

 Enter the password that it prompts for after the previous command

 ### Step 4:
-Log into ieng6 with the ssh command and use the ls command:
+Log into ieng6 with the ssh command and use the ls command to see the files:
 > $ ssh cs15lwi22zz@ieng6.ucsd.edu

 > ls